workos/python-flask-example-applications/python-flask-audit-logs-example/README.md

    (env) $ echo $WORKOS_CLIENT_ID
    ```

-9. In `python-flask-sso-example/app.py` change the `CUSTOMER_CONNECTION_ID` string value to the connection you will be testing the login for.
-This can be found in your WorkOS Dashboard.

-10. The final setup step is to start the server.
+9. The final setup step is to start the server.

 ```bash
 (env) $ flask run